kapouer/matchdom/README.md

 	}
 };
 ```

+If a type is `null` (the keyword, not the string), then the matching param is not checked.

+If a type is an empty string, or '*' or 'any' then any type is valid and param is required (non-null).

+If a type is '?', '*?', 'any?' then any type is valid and default value is '' (empty string).

 Available types are the same as for the "as:" filter, with the addition of:
 - 'filter': checks the parameter is a filter name,